ibm-cloud-docs/cloud-databases/terra-postgres-tutorial.md

 1. After you install the command-line, set up and configure the {{site.data.keyword.cloud}} Provider plug-in.
 For more information, see [Configuring the {{site.data.keyword.cloud}} Provider plug-in.](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started#install_provider)

 1. Create a `versions.tf` file with the following content.
-In this file, specify the {{site.data.keyword.cloud}} Provider plug-in version that you want to use with the version parameter for {{site.data.keyword.cloud}} Provider plug-in, and `required_version` to specify the Terraform template version.
+In this file, specify the {{site.data.keyword.cloud}} Provider plug-in version that you want to use with the `version` parameter for {{site.data.keyword.cloud}} Provider plug-in.
 If no version parameter is specified, {{site.data.keyword.cloud}} Provider automatically uses the latest version of the provider.
 For a list of supported {{site.data.keyword.cloud}} Provider versions, see [{{site.data.keyword.cloud}} Provider plug-in releases](https://github.com/IBM-Cloud/terraform-provider-ibm/releases){: external}.

    Example